JuliaMolSim/Molly.jl/README.md

 - Differentiable molecular simulation.
 This is a unique feature of the package and the focus of its current development.

 Features not yet implemented include:
-- Simulators such as metadynamics.
-- Other temperature or pressure coupling methods.
+- High GPU performance.
 - Particle mesh Ewald summation.
+- Constrained bonds and angles.
+- Pressure coupling methods.
 - Protein preparation - solvent box, add hydrogens etc.
+- Simulators such as metadynamics.
 - Quantum mechanical modelling.
-- Constrained bonds and angles.
 - Domain decomposition algorithms.
 - Alchemical free energy calculations.
 - High test coverage.
 - API stability.
-- High GPU performance.

 ## Installation